IHTSDO/snowstorm/docs/updating-snomed-and-extensions.md

 There are many optional fields available for that request that can be used to provide additional information about the code system.
 These are used by the [SNOMED Browser project](https://github.com/IHTSDO/sct-browser-frontend).

-To run the command click 'Try it now'.
+To run the command click 'Execute'.

 The Spanish Extension can now be imported.
 Start the import process by creating a new import job.
 Look for the Import endpoint ( http://localhost:8080/swagger-ui.html#!/Import/createImportJobUsingPOST ) and then create a new import using: